 Instructions:

-Stir in roasted barley, fermented tea leaves, and dandelion root.
-These ingredients are key to the flavor and function of the Japanese Mounjaro recipe. - Simmer slowly
+Add core herbs Stir in roasted barley, fermented tea leaves, and dandelion root.
+These ingredients are key to the flavor and function of the Japanese Mounjaro recipe.

-Bring the mixture to a low boil, then reduce the heat and let it simmer gently for 25 minutes.
+Simmer slowly Bring the mixture to a low boil, then reduce the heat and let it simmer gently for 25 minutes.
 Halfway through, add ginger slices for an extra thermogenic boost.
-Ginger is essential to any complete Japanese Mounjaro recipe. - Strain and serve
+Ginger is essential to any complete Japanese Mounjaro recipe.

-Once ready, strain the tea into a ceramic mug.
-Sip it slowly—especially on an empty stomach for maximum benefit. - Add your twist
+Strain and serve Once ready, strain the tea into a ceramic mug.
+Sip it slowly—especially on an empty stomach for maximum benefit.

 Store leftover tea in a glass container and refrigerate for up to 48 hours.
 Reheat without boiling to preserve the herbal properties.